23 Pages Posted: 15 Feb 2017 Last revised: 29 Jul 2021

-Do experts form rational beliefs when making split-second, sophisticated judgments?
-A long literature suggests not: individuals often form prior beliefs from biased sampling and update those beliefs by improperly weighting new information.
+Do experts make split-second decisions on the basis of rational beliefs?
 This paper studies belief formation by professional umpires in Major League Baseball.
-We show that the decisions of umpires reflect an accurate, probabilistic, and state-specific understanding of their rational expectations — as well as an ability to integrate those prior beliefs in a manner that approximates Bayes rule.
-Given that umpires have barely a second to form beliefs and make a decision, we conclude that the instincts of professional umpires mimic a sophisticated level of rationality remarkably well.
+We show that umpires’ decisions reflect an accurate, probabilistic, and state-specific understanding of their rational expectations—as well as an ability to integrate those prior beliefs with signals in a manner that approximates Bayes rule.
+Given that umpires have at most a second to decide, we conclude that the instincts of professional umpires mimic a sophisticated level of rationality remarkably well.

 Keywords: beliefs, rational expectations, Bayes rule, field study, experts